erickmrtz/boilerplate-react-airbnb/README.md

-# Getting Started with Create React App
+# Boilerplate React 17 + Airbnb + Eslint + Pretierr

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and some extra configurations were added to work in Visual Studio Code with Prettier and ESLint plugin.

 ## Available Scripts